Wyntuition/jekyll-now/_posts/2018-01-28-microservices-cheat-sheet.md

 ## Questions to Ask

-* What is the nature and size of your software project?
+* What is the nature, size and complexity of your software project?
 * Will multiple teams be working on it?
 * Do certain parts of the application need to scale and change frequently and independently?
 Is there a lot of risk to deploying the whole application for these changes?
 * Determine whether your organization is mature enough to adopt microservices.